drtcxrch/drtcxrch/README.md

 Thanks for visiting my GitHub profile!

 My name is Grant Taggart and I am a full-stack engineer from the San Francisco Bay Area.
-I have a backround in entrepreneurship and passions for music (both playing and listening) and cycling!
+I have a backround in entrepreneurship and passions for music (both playing and listening) and multi-surface bike riding and racing!

 I'm currently well-versed in the technologies below, but I am excited to learn more!